modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-3.md

 In this section we apply the TADIR procedure in the description of the seven steps of the statistical treatment used in 1908 by Paul Langevin (1872 - 1946) to obtain Einstein´s equation for explaining Brownian motion $(λ_x)^2 = <ΔX^2> = bt$, when $b = (k_BT)/(3πηa)$.

 TADIR is a problem solving procedure composed of five components: Translation (T), Analysis (A), Design (D), Implementation (I) and Review (R).
 The first four components (TADI) are of cognitive nature and the last one (R) is metacognitive.
-In the following diagram we define the five TADIR components and in Box 7.1 we indicate the corresponding steps proposed by Langevin to obtain Einstein´s equation.
+In the following diagram we define the five TADIR components and in Table 7.4 we indicate the corresponding steps proposed by Langevin to obtain Einstein´s equation.

 <p align="center" width="100%">
     <img width="720" src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-II/figs/chap-7-sect-3-fig1.PNG?raw=true">